wwells/dkt/README.md

 * pull back in argparse
 * cleanup readme/repo flow
 * cleanup and add custom docstrings

+Eventually:
 * try and rm virtual env, reinstall and confirm works
-* test on real khan data

-* generate a predict function (would likely need a transform input data pipeline)
+* generate a transform pipeline that we can use in front of a predict function

 ```sh
 python3 run_dkt.py [-h] --dataset DATASET